NDrive/datuma/README.md

 for example, to automate tests based on real production data.

 # Requirements
-  - Python 3.X
+  - Python 3.5

 # Database support
- - Postgres in Docker Containers
+ - Postgres in Docker containers
+ - Rethinkdb in Docker containers

 # Usage